Facing redundancy in the Netherlands

 Reasons for dismissal

-According to Dutch law, an employer can terminate a contract when there are reasonable grounds for dismissal, including the loss of jobs within a company or if an employee is found to be unsuitable for their role.
-Depending on the reason, a procedure must be determined through the Dutch Dismissal Authority (UWV) or a subdistrict court judge.
+According to Dutch law, an employer can terminate a contract when there are reasonable grounds for dismissal, including the loss of jobs due to a reorganisation within a company or if an employee is found to be unsuitable for their role.
+Depending on the reason, a procedure must be determined through the Dutch Employee Insurance Agency (UWV) or a subdistrict court judge.

-For example, if the dismissal is due to the employer’s financial-economic status, consent of the Dutch Dismissal Authority is required.
+For example, if the dismissal is due to the employer’s financial-economic status, consent of the Dutch Employee Insurance Agency is required.
 If, on the other hand, the dismissal is based on a personal issue, such as inadequate performance by the employee, the subdistrict court judge decides on the termination.

 However, employers and employees often choose to break the contract by reaching a settlement agreement, which usually stipulates a redundancy package, among other things.